August 24, 2018 3 min read

 If you expect too much you will end up frustrated, cranky and your baby can start to mirror your mood.

-Be grateful that you get to spend quality time with your baby.
+Be grateful you get to spend quality time with your baby.
 It’s easy to get frustrated by the lack of sleep, and I put my hand up and can say lack of sleep has got the best of me a few times.

 But don’t forget they are learning as well, so be patient and show love.
 You’d be surprised how much better your baby sleeps when you are calm and happy.